© All Rights Reserved 2021.

 Bats are insectivorous flying mammals.
 While they can feed on a large population of insects and can be part of insect control, they can also constitute a significant nuisance.
 The critters can be sources of harmful diseases too.
-They carry rabies which they can spread through bites and scratches.
+They carry rabies which can spread through bites and scratches.
 When bats occupy an area, they also release large quantities of guano that can compromise the structural integrity of a building.
 Getting bats out of your property is a very necessary step in dealing with a bat infestation.
-You can remove the critters with a one-way exclusion funnel.
+You can remove the critters with a one way exclusion funnel.
 In this article, we cover the steps for effectively using one-way exclusion funnels for removing the critters.

 You should start by inspecting your property to identify all possible entry and exit points of the bats.
 It is important that you start with the inspection so that your efforts serve as a permanent solution.
 If the bats can come in through another opening, then there should no point in removing them in the first place.
 After identifying all the holes, go ahead and block them.
 Block all the holes you identified except the one where you will apply the funnel.